Sugar-Free Coconut Macaroon Recipe

 Historical Notes for this Recipe:

-This macaroon cookie recipe was posted in 2011.
-It was updated in 2018 with a recommendation to use Monkfruit Sweetener and was last updated with more information in 2023.
+This macaroon cookie recipe was first posted in 2011.
+It was updated in 2018 with a recommendation to use Monkfruit Sweetener and was last updated with an improved recipe and better photos in 2024.

 So glad you enjoyed it; thanks for taking time to let me know!